Charles E W Bean, Diaries, AWM38 3DRL 606/82/1 - July 1917 - Part 6

 put sand over agn -

-5 or 6ft cover only
+5 or 6ft cover only.

-The 2 aust.
+The 2 Aust.
 Coy put in

-an incline at box caving
+an incline w box caving

 case sets & then